EluciusFTW/SpectreCoff/README.md

     |> figlet        // main function of the module producing the figlet instance
     |> toConsole     // toConsole function of the figlet module
     ```
     Of course, for more complex objects, there will be more parameters needed.
-To achieve this simplicity, teh main function uses some defaults (in this example the alignment of the figlet).
+To achieve this simplicity, the main function uses some defaults (in this example the alignment of the figlet).
 These defaults can be overwritten 'globally' (as they are just static variables in the module), or passed to other functions taking in more arguments, e.g.,
     ```fs
     "Hello again"
     |> alignedFiglet Left